AriyaSut/Image_Point-Operation/README.md

 # Point Operation

-Point operation is about modification of the value without change size, geometry and structure.
+Point operation is modification of the pixle value without changing of size, geometry and structure.

 ## Overview